 In Prisme, high tech meets traditional craft.
 The rock crystal ring (below) radiates colour with a mind warping intensity thanks to both the holographic coating applied to the rock as well as the notches hand-carved into the back of the stone magnifying the play of light.

-With one eye to the future and the other rooted in the earth, the petals of the Chromatique rings (below) were scanned from freshly plucked peonies and pansies that perfectly mimic their delicate shape.
+With one eye to the future and the other rooted in the earth, the petals of the Chromatique rings (below) were scanned from freshly plucked peonies and pansies to perfectly mimic their delicate shape.
 These were then molded into white ceramic onto which micro particles of precious metals were sprayed on at high temperature.
 The juxtaposition of the hyper-real holographic flowers and earth-born precious stones such as aquamarines and pink and mint green tourmalines create an otherworldly beauty.

 One of my favourite pieces is the Halo bracelet where I can most clearly see the influence of the artist Olafur Eliasson.
 Bands of light flash around the bracelet as if on a pixelated screen with a joyous luminosity, a semaphore for a new approach to the most traditional luxury product that is moving ahead of its time.